 During the cooler weather, your lawn may begin screaming out to you, “There’s a fungus among us!”
-Mind you, a lawn can’t talk with words but it can tell you something is wrong in other ways - Namely, by showing symptoms of disease.
+Mind you, a lawn can’t talk with words but it can tell you something is wrong in other ways – Namely, by showing symptoms of the disease.

 A commonly seen disease this time of year is Large Patch fungus.
 This fungus affects all warm-season turfgrasses.
 It’s active when nighttime temperatures range from 60-75 degrees and daytime temperatures don’t exceed 85-90 degrees.
 These temperatures are usually seen in the Spring and Fall, but can also occur during mild Winters.
 Like other fungi, Large Patch also requires adequate moisture in its environment to thrive, so be careful of your irrigation practices.

 This disease affects the blades of the grass and will not kill the entire grass plant.
 It typically begins as small patches that turn yellow, then brown, as the grass blades die.
 Just like the blob seen in sci-fi movies, Large Patch starts out small but can spread to create large damaged areas if not controlled.
 An interesting display of Large Patch fungus in a lawn is the “donut effect” it may create.
 In diseased areas, you may see a ring of rotten grass with some green grass in its center; hence, looking somewhat like a large unsightly donut pattern in your lawn.